 Industrial sewers are often connected to the liquid-tight pavement and often consists of different components such as piping system, receiver points (whirl or gatters), separator installations and sewerpits.

-The parts to be inspected first need to be emptied and cleaned, before starting the inspection.
-Then, the parts of the system are pressurised with water, if possible in sections to increase accuracy so possible defects may be indicated specific to the location.
+The parts to be inspected first need to be emptied and cleaned, before starting the inspection activities.
+Then, the parts of the system are pressurised with water, if possible in sections to increase accuracy.
+So possible defects may be indicated specific to the location.
 A small leakage loss is permitted depending on the size of the pipeline system.

 The results are reported in an inspection report.
 If no defects are observed, a Impermeable Facility Certificate will be issued.
 If defects are observed, they need to be repaired or further investigated in order to determine at what point the defects are located in the system.

 There are still other methods to assess industrial sewers, camera inspection is one of them.

 SFA-Testsystemen carries out inspections using a mobile camera for delivering new building projects or a closer investigation.
 A camera inspection literally gives you an image of the sewer as recorded using robotic cameras.
 Sewer inspections are carried out in this regard by certified inspectors in compliance with NEN 3399.
 Such a camera inspection can however not result in a Impermeable Facility Certificate; the method described for inspecting industrial sewers for impermeability is required for this purpose.